sanjaybasu/factored-offline-rl/README.md

 # Factored Offline Reinforcement Learning for Medicaid Care Management

-This repository contains the code for the paper **"Factored Offline Reinforcement Learning for Personalized Medicaid Care Management"** submitted to *Nature Scientific Reports*.
+This repository contains the code for the paper **"Factored Offline Reinforcement Learning for Personalized Medicaid Care Management"**.

 ## Overview